neilhan/drop/tech/AWS_Lambda_performance_exploration.md

 Developers can focus on coding and have less concerns over the conventional performance issues.
 The allocation of the share of CPU time are related to Lambda Memory configuration.

-The down side of the autoscaling is what’s called a “cold start”.
+The down side of the autoscaling is what's called a "cold start".
 This occurs when there are no requests incoming for a given Lambda instance, deeming it idle.
 Once an instance idled for awhile, it may be removed to release resources.
 When another request to come in, and all lambda instances are busy, a new Lambda instance will be initialized to serve the request.
 For more information, refer to Concept of cold start section.